Chery Eastar Cross

-The Chery Eastar Cross, also known as Chery V5, is a minivan produced by the Chinese manufacturer Chery Automobile from June 2006 to 2015.
+The Chery Eastar Cross (东方之子Cross), also known as Chery V5, is a minivan produced by the Chinese manufacturer Chery Automobile from June 2006 to 2015.

 History

 The Chery V5 or Eastar Cross was originally revealed at the Beijing Motor Show in 2004 by Chinese manufacturer Chery, the original Eastar Cross is built on the same platform, as the second generation Chery Eastar and served as the estate version of the Eastar mid-size sedan.
-Chery unveiled their updated V5 at the Hangzhou Motor Show on June 5, 2015.
+Chery unveiled their updated V5 at the Hangzhou Motor Show on 5 June 2015.

 In September 2009 it debuts a slight restyle and is renamed Rely V5 in the Chinese market, where Rely on indicates the new sub-brand created by Chery to market MPVs and off-roaders.
 With this restyling, it gains a new chrome grille and new interior trim, as well as improved trim.

 The V5 is a crossover combining estate with MPV and seats up to seven, and is rebadged and sold as the Rely on V5 in China and Chery Destiny in certain foreign markets.